arcb01/g-narrator/docs/usage.md

 Remember that the game you want to play must be set to **borderless**.
 Otherwise, the application will not work</ins>

 ## Known issues (Work in progress)
-- In cases when GPU is not available, inference times are really slow.
+> [!WARNING]
-### Bugs
+> - In cases when GPU is not available, inference times are really slow.
-- App sometimes crashes when display is loaded and clicking on the edges of the screen.
+> - App sometimes crashes when display is loaded and clicking on the edges of the screen.

 ## Future work
 *Ranked by priority*